PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockD/README.md

 # Week 4-5 - Data Pipelines and Model Training in the Cloud (ILO 5)

 Weeks 4 and 5 will focus on creating data pipelines and model training pipelines.
 You will create versioned models, data assets, and environments.
 You will also learn how to automate the model training process.

-You will also learn how to deploy your model to a cloud platform.
+Goals for this Sprint

+- [ ] Host and manage your data in the cloud.
+- [ ] Manage environments and dependencies in the cloud.
+- [ ] Create a data pipeline and model training pipeline in the cloud.

 ### Suggested Learning Modules
 - [Intro to the Cloud and MLOps Tools](../../Study%20Content/MLOps%20II/11.%20Intro%20to%20the%20Cloud%20and%20MLOps%20Tools.html)